This post was updated on January 30, 2023

-No, you should never use paint on a deck as it will lead to peeling and will be a huge burden to fix.
-If you want a solid opaque appearance, then use a Solid Color Deck Stain on your deck.
-Solid color deck stains are designed to penetrate and adhere better to a horizontal deck surface but will at the same time, give a full opaque appearance to the wood.
+No, you should never use paint on a deck, as it will lead to peeling and be a huge burden to fix.
+If you want a solid, opaque appearance, then use a solid-color deck Stain.
+Solid-color deck stains are designed to penetrate and adhere better to a horizontal deck surface but will also give the wood a fully opaque appearance.

 Paint over a Deck StainPrepping for a Solid Color Deck Stain